ihh/bracery/lambda/README.md

 - [bracery-store.js](bracery-store.js) is a tiny RESTful microservice for storing & retrieving Bracery code in DynamoDB
 - [bracery-expand.js](bracery-expand.js) pulls code from DynamoDB, expands it in AWS Lambda (possibly involving more calls to DynamoDB), and returns
-- [bracery-view.js](bracery-view.js) presents a single-page app for storing/retrieving/editing/expanding a Bracery expression.
-POSTing to this script creates a URL-shortened bookmark
+- [bracery-view.js](bracery-view.js) presents a single-page app for storing/retrieving/editing/expanding a Bracery expression
+- [bracery-bookmark.js](bracery-bookmark.js) creates a URL-shortened bookmark of the current app state
 - [bracery-asset.js](bracery-asset.js) serves up some of the static assets for the view
 - [bracery-login.js](bracery-login.js) redirects to/from Amazon Cognito for login & logout, handles session
    - uses environment variables `COGNITO_APP_CLIENT_ID`, `COGNITO_APP_SECRET`, `COGNITO_USER_POOL_ID`